pasteltones/quark/README.md

 ## Single Quark

 Single Quark manages a single state value in a manner similar to useState.
-It is suitable for simple state management and works similarly to jotai or recoil.
+It is suitable for simple state management and works similarly to jotai, recoil, or sangte.

 ```tsx
 import { quark } from '@pasteltones/quark'